How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Fertilizer

 Feed Beetle Peperomia Plant with a balanced, liquid fertilizer once a month during the growing period.
-Withhold feeding during the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.
+Withhold feeding in the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.

 Potting Medium

 The best potting mix for Beetle Peperomia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting soils are ideal for the plant.

 Repotting